Last modified: August 21, 2024

 The pier has nice railings (that are safe for children), while the surface is wooden.
 Amenities are limited to a few benches.

-The area has been known for a long times as Richmond’s Industrial Village, an area characterized by heavy industry that at one time included the huge Ford Assembly Plant and Kaiser Shipyard.
-That early industry is at least in part responsible for the pollution that remains in the benthic muds and water of the area.
+The area has been known for a long time as Richmond’s Industrial Village, an area characterized by heavy industry that at one time included the huge Ford Assembly Plant and Kaiser Shipyard.
+That early industry is at least in part responsible for the pollution that remains in the benthic muds on the bottom and in the water of the area.

 The worms and the other organisms that live in the toxic mud are eaten by bottom feeding fish.
 Those fish ingest the toxins and they in turn have toxins in the fatty parts of their flesh.
 People who eat that flesh in turn ingest toxins which lodge, I assume, in the fatty parts of their flesh.
 Not a good mix.